 Address: 308 N Oxford Ave, LA, CA 90004, USA

-There is nothing more enjoyable than relaxing in a natural hot spring with your friends in California while taking in the breathtaking scenery that surrounds you, especially if the spring is located in a scenic location.
+Nothing is more enjoyable than relaxing in a natural hot spring with your friends in California while taking in the breathtaking scenery that surrounds you, especially if the spring is in a scenic location.

-The only location in Los Angeles where visitors can soak in hot springs made entirely of natural materials is Beverly Hot Springs.
+Beverly Hot Springs is the only location in Los Angeles where visitors can soak in hot springs made entirely of natural materials.
 The spa provides a variety of services, including a dip in the natural springs, and is only a 10-minute drive from downtown.

 When a local bought the land in 1910, he discovered the springs on the property for the first time.
-Following the discovery of the medicinal powers of this unique water, the concept of a spa was born.
+The spa concept was born after discovering this unique water’s medicinal powers.

-Even though there is a handful that can be found in Southern California, the majority of the state’s most impressive hot springs are located in the state’s Northern California and Eastern regions, particularly in and around the Eastern Sierra region.
+Even though a handful can be found in Southern California, most of the state’s most impressive hot springs are located in the state’s Northern California and Eastern regions, particularly in and around the Eastern Sierra region.

 Address: 910 N Harbor Dr, San Diego, CA 92101, USA

-The USS Midway Museum is a popular destination in San Diego for anyone who is interested in nautical history and offers visitors the chance to walk aboard the Midway aircraft carrier itself.
+The USS Midway Museum is a popular destination in San Diego for anyone interested in nautical history and offers visitors the chance to walk aboard the Midway aircraft carrier itself.

-With the help of the self-guided audio tour, you are able to independently investigate the Midway in San Diego as well as the other exhibits.
+With the help of the self-guided audio tour, you can independently investigate the Midway in San Diego and the other exhibits.

 32. Take a road trip at the 17-mile Drive